CornellCAC/dev-env/README.md

 ## Launching The Image

+The image launches several processes (see the `entrypoint` script), but the final process executed in the script is `tmux`, which allows you to open multiple shells - however, you may want to change this, especially if using it on a server where you are already using `tmux`.

 ### Docker Compose

 `docker-compose up` will launch the image allowing you to begin working on projects.
 The Docker Compose file is configured to mount your home directory into the container.